jacobbuck/react-css-animation-group/readme.md

 - `leaveFillMode` leave animation fill mode
 - `leaveIterationCount` leave animation iteration count
 - `leaveTimingFunction` leave animation timing function
-- `runOnMount` if true, runs the enter animation on mount

 Any additional properties will be passed down to `TransitionGroup`.